Custer State Park prepares for annual Buffalo Roundup

 Stalder said the park starts plans for the event from January.

-He said about 20,000 people attend the roundup every year, but a larger crowd Friday after a busy tourism season in the Black Hills.
+He said about 20,000 people attend the roundup every year, but a larger crowd is expected Friday after a busy tourism season in the Black Hills.
 More tour buses are expected as well.

 “Patience is going to be the biggest thing you can have Friday morning,” Stalder said.
 “There’s going to be a lot of vehicles in line getting ready to park, there’s going to be a lot of anticipation.”